jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **ACK**: an acknowledgement of a signal being received
 - **Active-active, active-passive clustering**: a data resiliency architecture in which client workloads are distributed across two or more nodes in a cluster to keep data safe and available in the event of an unexpected component failure; active-active can use the full throughput capability of both devices; active-passive can only handle throughput of a single device allowing the secondary device to remain ready (but not passing traffic) until needed
-- **ARP**: used at the Media Access Control (MAC) layer to provide for direct communication between two devices within the same LAN segment
+- **ARP**: Address Resolution Protocol; used to resolve IP addresses into Media Access Control (MAC) addresses; provides for direct communication between two devices within the same LAN segment
+- **ARP poisoning**: AKA ARP spoofing, where an attacker sends malicious ARP messages to a local network with the goal of associating the attacker’s MAC address with the IP address of another device (typically the default gateway or another trusted device) in the network; once successful, the attacker can intercept, modify, or block data intended for that IP address, facilitating attacks like man-in-the-middle (MITM), eavesdropping, or denial of service (DoS)
 - **APT**: Advanced Persistent Threat is an agent/org that plans, organizes, and carries out highly sophisticated attacks against a target person, org, or industry over a period of time (months or even years); usually with a strategic goal in mind
 - **API**: Application Programming Interface; code mechanisms that provide ways for apps to share data, emthods, or functions over a network (usually implemented in XML or JavaScript Object Notation (JSON))
 - **Bandwidth**: amount of information transmitted over a period of time; can be applied to moving bits over a medium, or human processes like learning or education